Hahn-Schickard/AutoFlow/README_MCU.md

 ## Model execution
 The .h and .tflite models are stored in the created project folder.
 However, these are not required for execution on the microcontroller.
 In the folders `src` and `inc` the model is stored, as well as a script for initializing and executing the model (respectively .cpp and .h file).
 In addition, the folder `TensorFlow_library` contains the files needed from the TensorFlow library to run the model on a microcontroller.
-These are inserted into the project (for Arduino projects the TensorFlow library is not needed, because it is already included in the Arduino IDE).
+These are inserted into the project (for Arduino projects the TensorFlow library is not needed, because it can be directly included from the Arduino IDE).
 The following shows some code snippets that need to be inserted into the microcontroller project:
 ```cpp
 // include the script to load and execute the model